M3trajetta/E-commerce/README.md

 ### CRWN CLOTHING
-This project has been developed to for solid understanding of Redux
+Portfolio project developed using React and Redux

 This e-commerce website feature:
 - Products browsing by category